Vincent van Gogh’s Brilliant Blue ‘Irises’ Were Originally Purple, New Research Reveals

 An X-ray fluorescence scan of Irises Getty

-The Getty exhibition has borrowed other paintings from the Van Gogh Museum in Amsterdam to accompany Irises on display, as well as a replica of the artist’s red box of colored yarn, which he used to explore relationships between hues before painting.
+The Getty exhibition has borrowed other objects from the Van Gogh Museum in Amsterdam to accompany Irises on display, like a replica of the artist’s red box of colored yarn, which he used to explore relationships between hues before painting.

 After van Gogh’s brother Theo saw Irises in 1889, he submitted it to the Salon des Indépendants in Paris, where it was displayed and sold. “[It] strikes the eye from afar,” wrote Theo in a letter to his brother.
 “It is a beautiful study full of air and life.”
 The French critic Octave Mirbeau, who was the painting’s first owner, echoed such praise: “How well he has understood the exquisite nature of flowers!” he wrote.